vladovsiychuk/microservice-demo-go/README.md

 - **Flexible Communication** – Modules interact via interfaces (synchronous) and an event bus using Go channels (asynchronous).
 - **Scalability** – Designed to handle growing business requirements while maintaining performance.

+## Modules

+1. **Post Module**
+   - It allows the creation and deletion of posts.

+2. **Comment Module**
+   - It enables the creation and deletion of comments on posts.

+3. **Backend for Frontend (BFF) Module**
+   - This module handles asynchronous data operations.
+   - It is responsible for saving data and creating aggregates that enable fast fetching of data for the frontend, optimizing the performance of the user interface.

+4. **WebSocket Module**
+   - Handles WebSocket connections and requests.

+Each module is designed to interact with the others through interfaces or event-bus.

 ## Usage

 The application can be run locally or using **Docker Compose**.